-Niv Rozenberg is a Brooklyn based photographer originaly from Israel.
+Niv Rozenberg is a Brooklyn based photographer originally from Israel.
 Rozenberg is focused in urban photography, predominantly in New York.
-He has a first degree at Hadassah College, Jerusalem and an MFA at Parsons The New School for Design, New York.
-He has received several awards including: Feature Shoot Emerging Photography Awards, Dave Bown Projects, 1st Place in the International Photography Awards amongst others.
-Rozenberg has showed his work in numerous exhibitions, mostly in New York and it is published in publications such as the New York Times and The New Yorker.
+He has a first degree from Hadassah College, Jerusalem.
+Furthermore, he holds an MFA at Parsons The New School for Design, New York.
+He has received several awards including the Feature Shoot Emerging Photography Awards, as well as the 1st Place in the International Photography Awards.
+In addition, Rozenberg has showed his work in numerous exhibitions, New York being the most visited.
+Moreover, there are several publications featuring his work, including the New York Times and The New Yorker.

-His latest series, Boswijck, is a beautified perspective of Bushwick.
-Bushwick, is a working-class area of Brooklyn having mostly Germanic population.
-The series itself resembles the Paracosmic Houses by Katharina Fitz series yet in this one the houses seem like created by cardboard.
+His latest series, Boswijck, is a beautified perspective of the Bushwick area.
+Bushwick, is a working-class neighborhood of Brooklyn having mostly Germanic population.
+The series itself resembles the Paracosmic Houses by Katharina Fitz series.
+However, in this work the houses seem like created by cardboard.

 Boswijck, the original name of the area, means “little town in the woods“.
 Rozenberg photographed several different architectural styles within the area that co-exist.
 As each house has each one structure and colours, he isolated them by using a cardboard on-top of the photographs.
 In fact, each cupboard has the same colours of the house.
 By using this technique, highlights further the heterogeneity of this neighborhood.
 The result is impressive.
 Enjoy.